 It's also why we created an alternative Google Ads Builder that utilizes Single Theme Ad Groups for more effective campaign management, and why we added in the same option for Microsoft Advertisng.

-Hours to minutes, that's the philosophy behind every tool we built.
+Hours to minutes, that's the philosophy behind every tool we build.

-This time around, we will be releasing Aori's Budget Manager.
-A one of a kind tool designed to automize the entire budget management process in Google Ads and Microsoft Advertising.
+And now we have a new tool, Aori's Budget Manager, designed to automize the entire budget management process in Google Ads and Microsoft Advertising.

 Why Budget Management is so difficult

 Problem #1: Several Campaigns, One Client, One Platform

 The majority of tools provided by the different advertising platforms are not great at tracking how your budget is being spent.

 Whether this is done intentionally or not is up for debate.
 But it stands to reason that Google, Facebook and Microsoft stand to benefit the more money is spent on their platforms.